MultiQC/MultiQC/docs/core/reports/customisation.md

 ### Report time and analysis paths

-It's not always appropriate to include the file paths that MultiQC was run with in a report, for example if sharing reports with others outside your organisation.
+It's not always appropriate to include the file paths that MultiQC was run with in a report, for example, if sharing reports with others outside your organisation.

 If you wish, you can disable the analysis paths and/or time in the report header with the following config parameters: